PressCrew/infinity/dashboard/docs/config_style.md

 #### [style]

 The style section is where you define your styles.
-A style is a handle (name) of the style sheet and the style sheet's relative path *from your theme's root directory.* Full length URLs to style sheets are also supported if the begin with `http`.
+A style is a handle (name) of the stylesheet and the stylesheet's relative path *from your theme's root directory.* Full length URLs to stylesheets are also supported if they begin with `http://`.

 The format is: